DoctorMcKay/node-steam-session/README.md

 ## Custom Transports

 It's possible to define a custom transport to be used when interacting with the Steam login server.
+The default transport used to interact with the Steam login server is chosen depending on your provided [EAuthTokenPlatformType](#eauthtokenplatformtype).
+For the `SteamClient` platform type, a `WebSocketCMTransport` will be used to communicate with a CM server using a WebSocket.
-By default, the standard `WebApiTransport` will be used to interact with the Steam login server using api.steampowered.com. **It is very likely that you won't need to mess with this.**
+For other platform types, a `WebApiTransport` will be used to interact with the Steam login server using  api.steampowered.com.
+**It is very likely that you won't need to mess with this.**

 Everything in this category is TypeScript interfaces, so even if you're implementing a custom transport, you don't need these unless you're using TypeScript.